UPCX-CORE/UPCX-Core/docs/02_cleos/02_how-to-guides/how-to-get-block-information.md

 Make sure to meet the following requirements:

-* Familiarize with the [`cleos get block`](../03_command-reference/get/block.md) command and its parameters.
+- Familiarize with the [`clupcx get block`](../03_command-reference/get/block.md) command and its parameters.
-* Install the currently supported version of `cleos`.
+- Install the currently supported version of `clupcx`.

 [[info | Note]]
-| `cleos` is bundled with the EOSIO software.
-[Installing EOSIO](../../00_install/index.md) will also install `cleos`.
+| `clupcx` is bundled with the UPCX software.
+[Installing UPCX](../../00_install/index.md) will also install `clupcx`.

-* Understand what a [block](https://developers.eos.io/welcome/v2.1/glossary/index/#block) is and its role in the blockchain.
+- Understand what a [block](https://developers.upcx.io/welcome/v2.1/glossary/index/#block) is and its role in the blockchain.
-* Understand the [block lifecycle](https://developers.eos.io/welcome/v2.1/protocol-guides/consensus_protocol/#5-block-lifecycle) in the EOSIO consensus protocol.
+- Understand the [block lifecycle](https://developers.upcx.io/welcome/v2.1/protocol-guides/consensus_protocol/#5-block-lifecycle) in the UPCX consensus protocol.

 ## Steps